mjaglarz/binarySearchTree/README.md

 ## Operations:
 - insertion
 - deletion
-- search (returning a pointer to node)
+- search (returning a pointer to a node)
 - find (iterative and recursive)
 - minimum/maximum value in tree
 - depth